caiostringari/pywavelearn/README.md

 # PyWaveLearn
 Machine learning for wave scientists.

-This repository gathers useful tools for coastal scientists to handle common nearshore data with special focus on data mining,  machine learning, and big data.
+This repository gathers useful tools for coastal scientists to handle common near-shore data with special focus on data mining,  machine learning, and big data.

-For example, hard tasks sush as detecting wave breaking becomes as easy as:
+For example, hard tasks such as detecting wave breaking becomes as easy as:

 ```bash
 python learn_wavebreaking.py